hackclub/hackclub/workshops/expense-tracker/README.md

 As a topping, you can add in more fields like *interest on purchase, cashbacks, rebates, donations, etc.*

 You can even make it so awesome that you create an API for this, merge it with a chrome extension which tracks all your purchases and host this script on a server.
-So, whenever you make a purchase, the whole thing get's sent over to the expense-tracker and it puts all of the data into a .json file!
+So, whenever you make a purchase, the whole thing gets sent over to the expense-tracker and it puts all of the data into a .json file!

 ## Demos